-New predictive method can greatly reduce complications in hemodialysis of kidney patientsDecember 7th, 2012 in Diseases, Conditions, Syndromes /
+New predictive method can greatly reduce complications in hemodialysis of kidney patientsDecember 7, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—Approximately two million people around the world regularly undergo hemodialysis – blood purification outside the body – as a result of kidney failure.
 This usually involves creating a dialysis fistula – a connection between an artery and a vein – in the patient's arm.
 However this causes complications in as many as 50% of patients, primarily related to changes in blood flow.
 Researcher Maarten Merkx of Eindhoven University of Technology (TU/e) has developed a system that automatically images the blood vessels in the arm and calculates the expected blood flow through the dialysis fistula.
 This makes it easy for physicians to find the best surgical strategy to insert the dialysis fistula with minimal chance of complications.
 Merkx gained his PhD on Monday 3 December for this research.